Erlenbach bei Marktheidenfeld

-Erlenbach bei Marktheidenfeld (officially Erlenbach b.Marktheidenfeld) is a community in the Main-Spessart district in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, Germany and a member of the Verwaltungsgemeinschaft (Administrative Community) of Marktheidenfeld.
+Erlenbach bei Marktheidenfeld (officially Erlenbach b.Marktheidenfeld) is a municipality in the Main-Spessart district in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, Germany and a member of the Verwaltungsgemeinschaft (Administrative Community) of Marktheidenfeld.
 It has given itself the title Weinort mit Herz – Wine Town with Heart.

 Geography

 Location

 The community lies on Bundesstraße 8 between Würzburg and Aschaffenburg.

 Constituent communities

 Besides Erlenbach itself, the outlying centre of Tiefenthal also belongs to the community.

 History

 As part of the Prince-Bishopric (Hochstift) of Würzburg, Erlenbach was in Bavaria's favour secularized in 1803 and passed under the Peace of Pressburg (1805) to Archduke Ferdinand of Tuscany to form the Grand Duchy of Würzburg, whence it passed back to Bavaria in 1814.
 In the course of administrative reform in Bavaria, the current community came into being with the Gemeindeedikt (“Municipal Edict”) of 1818.

 Population development

 Within town limits, 1,875 inhabitants were counted in 1970, 2,074 in 1987 and in 2000 2,347.